MicrosoftDocs/customer-voice/fp-docs/invite-settings.md

 1. Select **Settings** ![Settings](media/settings-icon.png "Settings") from the upper-right corner of the page.
 2. Select **Anyone with the link can respond**.
 When you select this option, respondents are not required to sign in with their credentials.
-3. Optionally, you can select one of the following options:
+3. Optionally, you can select one or both the following options:
     - **Record name**: Respondent's name is recorded.
+This option works only if a [personalized survey link](#work-with-personalized-links) is generated.
     - **One response per person**: A respondent can submit only one response.
-This option is enabled only when **Record name** is selected.
+This option is enabled only when **Record name** is selected and works only if a [personalized survey link](#work-with-personalized-links) is generated.

     ![Invitation settings for external surveys](media/invite-settings-external.png "Invitation settings for external surveys")